Important dates for Transfer Students

 To ensure full consideration and a place in the incoming class, we highly recommend you submit your completed application by the priority deadlines of November 15 for spring semester entry and May 1 for fall semester entry.

 We will continue to process and accept applications after the priority deadlines, as long as space remains available.

 Questions about transferring to ACPHS?
-Contact Transfer Admissions Counselor, Paul Acosta.
+Contact Kevin Rivenburg, Director of Admissions.

 All applicants are required to use the most current application for admission.
-ACPHS uses The Common Application.
+ACPHS uses our own free ACPHS Transfer Application.
+Students can also apply via The Common Application.
 Applicants are required to select a program when completing application for admission.
 In addition, we ask that you indicate your desired entry term; Spring or Fall.
 The change of program policy can be found in the College Catalog.